nag: meaning and explanation

 Again, note that in all these cases the word nag communicates the idea of causing annoyance, worry or discomfort through repetition.

-Have a go at this dictation exercise to hear the word ‘nag’ being used in context – how much can you understand?
+Have a go at these micro-dictation exercises to hear this word being used in context – how much can you understand?

 Dictation #1